akshayodesk/tournament-architect/README.md

 # Tournament Designer
-Source code of the Tournament Designer Android application.
-Allows the user to play automatically generated tournaments with various customizable elements, such as: team roster, format, and number of games per team.
+Tournament Designer is an Android application that allows the user to play automatically generated tournaments with various customizable elements, such as: team roster, format, and number of games per team.

-Customize your tournament and team roster, then input the the scores of each team in the automatically generated matches.

 Features: